 CWS collects fees in advance.
-Fees that are collected in advance will be refunded based on the prorated amount of work completed at the point of termination and the total days during the billing period, factoring in the 30-day notice period.
+Fees that are collected in advance will be refunded based on the prorated amount of work completed at the point of termination and the total days during the billing period.
 Fees will be returned within fourteen days to the client via check.